zhangxu0307/Basic_Knowledge_Review/README.md

 # Basic Knowledge Review

-This a review about basic konwledge of interview, including machine learning, deep learning, basic algorithm and mathematics so far
+This a review about basic konwledge of interview, including machine learning, deep learning, basic algorithm problems from leetcode and mathematics so far